Diablo 3 - Season 9

 Someone at work told me this game could be finished in a few hours.
 After the long hours on Batman: Arkham Asylum, Borderlands, Dishonored and Saints Row 2, I could use an easy title to scratch off my list.

 A simple puzzle game.
 Get your detective into an office building to steal data.
 There are guards in the building trying to stop you.
 You can rewire trap doors, security cameras, doors, etc. to your advantage.
+The graphics are of the basic 8-bit, old school variety.

 The missions were repetitive.
 Each one added a new "mechanic" but the mechanics are so similar that it didn't make too much of a difference.
 Basically, re-wire things to make it do what you want.